JiahuiWu2022/SMHE/README.md

 📜 License: http://creativecommons.org/licenses/by-nc/3.0/

-© Copyright by Pengcheng Laboratory
+© Copyright by Pengcheng Lab. and CryptoLab Inc.

 This repository is for academic and non-commercial research use only.